What's the Deal With Creatine?

 What is Creatine?

 Creatine is a molecule formed in the liver, kidneys, and pancreas that supplies energy to your brain and muscle cells.
-Creatine breaks down into creatinine which is a chemical waste product produced by your body and filtered by the kidneys.
+Creatine breaks down into creatine which is a chemical waste product produced by your body and filtered by the kidneys.
 When you guzzle down that protein shake, you're ingesting extra AMPs of energy to pump you up during your workout.
 Naturally, creatine pulls water out of your body which makes your muscles look tight, enhancing the rate of muscle building and strength.
 You can get creatine naturally from fish and meats like herring and beef, but some of you guys out there like to enhance your workout performance by gulping down those pre-workout protein shakes.
 I don't blame you, it's fast, convenient, and gets the job done.

 Are there any long term side effects of creatine supplements?